 - Identify electrolytes role in the regulation of water balance.

 Water is made up of 2 hydrogen atoms and 1 oxygen atom (Figure 11.15.1).
 A human body is made up of mostly water.
 An adult consists of about 37 to 42 liters of water or about eighty pounds.
 Fortunately, humans have compartmentalized tissues; otherwise, we might just look like a water balloon!
 Newborns are approximately 70 percent water.
 Adult males typically are composed of about 60 percent water and females are about 55 percent water.
-(This gender difference reflects the differences in body-fat content since body fat is practically water-free.
+(This sex difference reflects the differences in body-fat content since body fat is practically water-free.
 This also means that if a person gains weight in the form of fat the percentage of total body water content declines.)
 As we age, total body water content also diminishes so that by the time we are in our eighties the percent of water in our bodies has decreased to around 45 percent.
 Does the loss in body water play a role in the aging process?
 Alas, no one knows.
 But, we do know that dehydration accelerates the aging process whereas keeping hydrated decreases headaches, muscle aches, and kidney stones.

 Fluid and Electrolyte Balance